marijamijailovic/Zicket/README.md

 ## How we used Polygon

 We plan on using the Polygon Flutter SDK for creating an Identity Wallet that will be used to store the Proof of Humanity claim and the Proof that you haven't already purchased a ticket (not in the set of nullifiers)

-## Mission & Impact

-We were inspired by Vitalik’s talk at ETHMexico (Aug 2k22) that raised the issue of people buying multiple conference tickets simultaneously.
-We wanted to one up that idea by
-Using zk proofs
-Limiting ticket order to one per person
-Making the tickets non-transferable
-Staying anonymous should be everyone’s right and pumping up ticket prices must be prevented.

 ## :tada: Demo :tada: